 After the illuminated evenings that run weekends to 27th November at Fairytale Farm, it all changes for Christmas.
 Good for younger children and those with sensory needs, there’s lights and Santa’s grotto to see.

 Banbury light switch on

 The Banbury light switch on is one afternoon on 27 November, celebrating with a Victorian Christmas Market plus music and activities that afternoon.
-If you’re in town during the Christmas run up, they’ve also lit up the town hall with a moving display the last couple of years.
-It’s still to be confirmed if that’s happening this year.
+If you’re in town during the Christmas run up, they’ve also lit up the town hall with an illuminated display every few minutes after dark.

 Cotswold Farm Park, Burford

 25th November to 31st December.

 Enchanted Light Trail, the magic of Through the Wardrobe, see the animals in fairy lit barns, and let children dance at the Frozen Ball, all taking place at Cotswold Farm Park.
 Tickets sell fast, but get in early for early bird discounts.

 Christmas light displays near Oxfordshire